Skip to content

 November 19, 1804, John Caldwell, the 2nd Lt.
 Gov. of Kentucky, died in office, the 1st and only Kentucky Lt.
 Gov. to do so.
 He served under Governor C. Greenup, the 3rd governor.
 John Caldwell is the namesake of Caldwell County.

 November 19, 1806, the Kentucky legislators elected Henry Clay, a Democratic-Republican, to his 1st U.S. Senator term despite being younger than the constitutional age minimum.
-He took the Class III Kentucky seat a month later to replace John Adair’s term after the Burr Conspiracy.
+He took the Class III seat a month later to replace John Adair’s term after the fall out from the Burr Conspiracy.
 Clay served four Senate terms, one in Class II and three in Class III, for a total of 16.5 years.
 His 3rd term lasted 11 years as a Whig, 20 years before the Civil War.

 November 19, 1850, Richard M. Johnson, the 9th U.S. V.P. passed away in Frankfort.
 Born in Beargrass, VA, now Louisville, he was also Kentucky’s 9th Class II U.S. Senator for a decade.
 His wife, Jemima Suggett, “came from a wealthy and politically connected family.”

-November 19, 1863, President A. Lincoln gave the Gettysburg Address.
+November 19, 1863, President A. Lincoln gave his three minute Gettysburg Address.

 Tuesday, November 19, 1889, the 2nd Battle on Broadway occurred, seven days after the inaugural event.
 Agricultural & Mechanical College of Kentucky/Kentucky State/(UK) defeated Kentucky University (Transy), 7-1, to tie the football series.

-November 19, 1909, Patrolman William Murphy, of the Louisville Police Department, died while investigating gunshots near 19th Street and Baird Street while off duty.
-When he arrived at the scene he located a shooting victim and was told that the shooter, the victim’s neighbor, had just went back to his house.
-When Patrolman Murphy went to the suspect’s door and identified himself, the man shot and killed him.
+November 19, 1909, Patrolman William Murphy of the Louisville Police Department died while investigating the sounds of gunfire near 19th Street and Baird Street off duty.
+When he arrived at the scene he located a shooting victim and was told that the shooter, the victim’s neighbor, had just entered his house.
+When Patrolman Murphy went to the suspect’s door and identified himself the man shot him, fatally wounding him.
 The suspect was apprehended but had his case dismissed on the technicality that Patrolman Murphy had no right to enter his home.

 In November 1933, the Kentucky Association disbanded, sold the track’s grandstand, clubhouse, and demolished the stables.
 Due to financial difficulties, the 65 acre Lexington club disbanded after 107 years to construct a federal low-cost housing project.
 Keeneland’s front gatehouses with initials K.A. are among the few known markers left over from the historic track.
 Horse Racing in Central Kentucky and Jefferson County; Marjorie Rieser University of Louisville